Offbeatmammal/autokarma/readme.md

 AutoKarma
 ===

 A lightweight notification service to allow motorists to register their vehicle and receive notifications from other members in case of an issue (eg failed tail light).
+Also supports notifications for vehicle recalls etc once sufficient number of users.

 * register vehicle for notifications
 * share a notification with the network